The Rise of a new breed of Wellness Bar and functional drinks - a case study with Upraising organic coffee

 The Performance health bar

-One such innovation is the emergence of a new breed of performance health bar, a wellness bar concept that focuses on offering a diverse range of health-promoting products and services.
+One such innovation is the emergence of a new breed of performance health bar, packed with plant protein, a wellness bar concept that focuses on offering a diverse range of health-promoting products and services.
+These bars also feature gluten free oats, which are light, tasty, and packed with plant protein to help you feel fuller, while being free from allergens and added sugar.

 The objective here is very specific: